Reaching a milestone always invites

 of group participants said that

-no cost made program more
+no cost made programs more

 accessible to them